stjordanis/graph-tool/doc/demos/inference/_minimization.rst

 .. testoutput:: celegans

-    <BlockState object with 16 blocks (16 nonempty), degree-corrected, for graph <Graph object, directed, with 297 vertices and 2359 edges at 0x...>, at 0x...>
+   <BlockState object with 19 blocks (19 nonempty), degree-corrected, for graph <Graph object, directed, with 297 vertices and 2359 edges, 2 internal vertex properties, 1 internal edge property, 2 internal graph properties, at 0x...>, at 0x...>
-    <BlockState object with 8 blocks (8 nonempty), for graph <Graph object, directed, with 16 vertices and 134 edges at 0x...>, at 0x...>
+   <BlockState object with 6 blocks (6 nonempty), for graph <Graph object, directed, with 19 vertices and 176 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
-    <BlockState object with 3 blocks (3 nonempty), for graph <Graph object, directed, with 8 vertices and 50 edges at 0x...>, at 0x...>
+   <BlockState object with 2 blocks (2 nonempty), for graph <Graph object, directed, with 6 vertices and 30 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>
-    <BlockState object with 1 blocks (1 nonempty), for graph <Graph object, directed, with 3 vertices and 8 edges at 0x...>, at 0x...>
+   <BlockState object with 1 blocks (1 nonempty), for graph <Graph object, directed, with 2 vertices and 4 edges, 2 internal vertex properties, 1 internal edge property, at 0x...>, at 0x...>

 This means that we can inspect the hierarchical partition just as before: